 -

-In additional to gluten-free breads and pastas, foods allowed in a gluten-free diet include fresh meats, fish and poultry, fruits, most dairy products, potatoes, rice, vegetables, wine and distilled liquors.
+In addition to gluten-free bread and pasta, foods allowed in a gluten-free diet include fresh meats, fish and poultry, fruits, most dairy products, potatoes, rice, vegetables, wine and distilled liquors.

 -